 More Studies on Xylitol and cavities

-A study compared a control group of children that chewed no gum to another group who chewed xylitol gum for three weeks or more.
-The study showed that consuming xylitol decreased the production of streptococcus mutans in saliva.
-There was less oral plaque both short term and long term–up to five years after the xylitol study was completed.
-Other studies showed that xylitol:
+A study compared a control group of children that chewed no gum to another group who chewed this gum for three weeks or more.
+The study showed that consuming it decreased the production of streptococcus mutans in saliva.
+There was less oral plaque both short term and long term–up to five years after the study was completed.
+Other studies showed that xylitol is safe and:

 - Is most effective on newly erupting teeth